THE LAYMAN’S QUANT LEXICON

 In calculus, this rule helps find the derivative of a composite function.
 It expresses the derivative of the composite function in terms of the derivatives of its constituent functions.

 Cholesky decomposition is a numerical method used in linear algebra to decompose a positive definite matrix into the product of a lower triangular matrix and its transpose.
 It is often used in numerical simulations, optimization, and solving linear systems of equations.
-The result of Cholesky decomposition is expressed in the following format:
+The result of Cholesky decomposition is expressed as:

 Where: